summonholmes/lazyautomation/README.md

 # config-dump
 These are the default programs and their configurations that I desire for Windows, MacOS, and GNU/Linux systems.
-This readme will provide my defaults, and the rest of the repo config files may be dropped to their respective locations.
-There is some education on sane defaults and backup here for those interested in what I do.
+This readme will provide my defaults, while the rest of the repo config files may be dropped to their respective locations.
+There is some education on sane defaults and backup here for those interested.

 ## Linux Distros of Choice:
 1. Fedora
-* Pros: Best security, cutting edge, DNF dependency resolution, mostly just works
+* Pros: Security, cutting edge, DNF dependency resolution, mostly just works
 * Cons: DNF bash completion, too hardened sometimes
 2. Debian
 * Pros: Great performance, secure, stable or rolling